josiasdev/BookFinderApi/README.md

 - BookFinder.Infrastructure: Responsible for data access (DbContext) and communication with external services (integration with the Open Library API, token generation service).
 - BookFinder.Api: The presentation layer.
 Contains the Controllers, which expose the HTTP endpoints, and the application entry point (Program.cs).

-## Endpoints da API
+## API Endpoints

-A seguir, uma lista dos principais endpoints disponíveis.
+Below is a list of the main available endpoints.

 ## API Endpoints